SchneemannDavid/clustering_project/README.md

-# Predicting Home Value for Zillow
+# Predicting Log Error for Zillow

 ## About the Project
 ### Project Goals

-My goal with this project is to identify Zillow's key drivers of home value and to provide insight into why and how these factors are producing certain home values.
-With this information and the following recommendations, our organization can work together to improve business processes and procedures in order to more accurately predict home values moving forward.
+My goal with this project is to identify Zillow's key drivers of logerror and to provide insight into why and how these factors are producing certain log errors.
+With this information and the following recommendations, our organization can work together to improve business processes and procedures in order to more accurately predict home values and log error moving forward.

 ### Project Description

-At Zillow, the ability to predict home value is essential as new homes are built each year and some existing homes don't currently have assessed value within this database.
+At Zillow, the ability to predict logerror is essential for measuring the error of a home value prediction within this database.

-In order to more accurately predict home value, we will analyze the attributes (features) of homes within a predetermined set of data.
+In order to more accurately predict log error, we will analyze the attributes (features) of homes within a predetermined set of data.
 This dataset includes Single Family Properties that had a transaction during 2017.
-We will then develop models for predicting home value based on these attributes and provide recommendations and predictions to Zillow for improving prediction of home values moving forward.
+We will then develop models for predicting log error based on these attributes and provide recommendations and predictions to Zillow for improving prediction of log error moving forward.

 ### Initial Questions

-#### 1. Does a higher number of bedrooms increase home value?
+#### 1. Does a higher number of bedrooms increase logerror?

-#### 2. Does a higher number of bathrooms increase home value?
+#### 2. Does a higher number of bathrooms increase logerror?

-#### 3. Do more garage spaces increase home value?
+#### 3. Do more garage spaces increase logerror?

-#### 4. Does county location affect home value?
+#### 4. Is logerror significantly different for properties in LA County vs Orange County vs Ventura County?

 #### 5. Does a higher square footage increase home value?